-Prison, Pigs, and God’s Redemptive Love
+Prison, pigs and God’s redemptive love

 Tawan is a translator and Jum is a language helper with the Eastern Lawa Bible translation project in Thailand.
 They shared their story with a visiting team from Wycliffe Canada in November 2022.